spruceid/rebase/rust/rebase_witness_sdk/README.md

 # Rebase Witness SDK

-This software development kit enables creating server-side "Witness" ([Verifiable Credential]() issuing) services over HTTP as well as creating corresponding clients.
-Because it is developed in Rust, this allows for many languages to call it through FFIs and for compilation of the client supporting code into WebAssembly (available [in this package]()).
+This software development kit enables creating server-side "Witness" ([Verifiable Credential](https://www.w3.org/TR/vc-data-model/) issuing) services over HTTP as well as creating corresponding clients.
+Because it is developed in Rust, this allows for many languages to call it through FFIs and for compilation of the client supporting code into WebAssembly (available [in this package](https://github.com/spruceid/rebase/tree/main/js/rebase-client), published to [npm](https://www.npmjs.com/package/@rebase-xyz/rebase-client)).

 ## Creating Witness Services

-A full working example of the witness services can be found [here]() implemented as [Cloudflare Worker]().
+A full working example of the witness services can be found [here](https://github.com/spruceid/rebase/tree/main/demo/witness) implemented as [Cloudflare Worker](https://workers.cloudflare.com/).
 The `witness` portion of the library contains the majority of the implementation details including the structures used by the `client` portion.
 The structures used are:

 ```rust
 #[derive(Deserialize, Serialize)]